ChrisCharo/DScapstone/report.md

 <a id="top"></a>

-Authors: Chris Charo, Hunter Clayton, Camille Esteves, Steve Wong
+Authors: Chris Charo, Hunter Clayton, and Camille Esteves

 ## 1. Introduction